Do you want to buy a ping pong table, but are put off by high prices? If so, one of these five low-price tables could be the perfect option.

 STIGA Space Saver

-If you're looking for a regulation-size indoor ping pong table on a tight budget, the EastPoint Sports Dominator is my top recommendation and one of the cheapest options.
+If you’re looking for a regulation-size indoor ping pong table on a tight budget, the Joola Inside 15 is my top recommendation and one of the cheapest options.

-It's a tournament size model that's aimed at beginners, with a foldable design and two-piece construction.
-The undercarriage is strong and rust-resistant, due to the 1.375" steel frame and aprons.
+It’s a tournament size model that’s aimed at beginners, with a foldable design and independent table halves.
+The undercarriage is strong and durable, due to the 1.5″ steel legs and aprons, and it’s designed to get you playing as quickly as possible.

-A surprising feature is the 18mm thick playing surface.
-While it can't match the standard of more expensive models, the combination of thickness and laminated surface provides a consistent bounce that's fun to play on - especially considering the low price.
+The Joola comes with a 15mm thick playing surface.
+This can’t match the standard of more expensive models, and you shouldn’t expect it to have the bounce consistency or responsiveness of 19mm+ tables.
+However, the top is built to a high standard and smooth, so it still provides a relatively consistent bounce that’s fun to play on – especially considering the low price.

-It's hard to criticize the Dominator, as it provides terrific bounce and quality for the price.
-If we were being picky, the assembly instructions could be clearer, and you'll need two people to put it together.
-It's also a shame that paddles and balls aren't included, especially as this is an entry-level table.
+It’s hard to criticize the Joola, as it provides decent bounce and quality for the price.
+If we were being picky, a basic ball holder and paddle holder would be a welcome addition.
+It’s also a shame that paddles and balls aren’t included, especially as this is an entry-level table.

-Even so, the Eastpoint Sports Dominator is an outstanding table tennis table for the price.
-If you're a beginner who wants to play on a full-size surface, or even a more serious player who wants an 18mm tournament-size table without spending a fortune, it's an excellent choice.
+Even so, the Joola Inside 15 is an outstanding table tennis table for the price.
+If you’re a beginner who wants to play on a full-size surface, it’s an excellent choice.
+The surface probably isn’t thick enough for serious practice though.

-Summary: Don't be fooled by the price.
-This 18mm regulation table provides excellent bounce consistency and is great fun to play on.
-If you need a full-size table on a budget, the Dominator is our top pick.
+Summary: Don’t be fooled by the price.
+This 15mm regulation table provides decent bounce consistency and is great fun to play on.
+If you need a full-size table on a budget, the Inside 15 is our top pick.

 If you would rather transform a dining or pool table, a conversion top is a great choice.
 They tend to be cheaper, as there is no undercarriage, yet can still host a great game.
 My top recommendation in this category is the Joola Conversion Top with Foam Backing.